blchinezu/NowPlayingScreenlet/README.md

  - Listen:   Next/Previous buttons don't work (The dbus call is correct but from that to the player something is not working fine.)
  - Songbird: It works but the screenlet lags a lot.
 Although it uses MPRIS just like Exaile or qmmp which run fine.

-If there are any problems please report them so that we can make this screenlet even better.
-The screenlet contains only a few themes because of the uploading limit.

-Something I'd like to see in this screenlet is the ability to run multiple instances.
-Unfortunately I still didn't figure out how to do that.

 For more details please read the changelog...

 Available at gnome-look.org: